-2. Are the RELs for respirable coal mine dust and respirable crystalline silica technically feasible?
+2. Are the RKLs for respirable coal mine dust and respirable crystalline silica technically feasible?

-For surface mines, these RELs are feasible with little additional attention to dust control measures.
-Achieving the REL for respirable silica will be more difficult than achieving that for mixed mine dust but it is feasible to do so.
+For surface mines, these RELs for both respirable dust and crystalline silica are feasible with little additional attention to technologically feasible dust control measures.
+Achieving the REL for respirable silica will be somewhat more difficult than achieving that for mixed mine dust but it is feasible to do so.
 Dust control methods, especially for high-wall drills, exist and are effective.
 What is needed is their conscientious application.
+The problem of achieving these exposure limits is not technical; it is a problem of whether MSHA is going to enforce these limits.

 For most room and pillar mining sections, the proposed REL's are feasible.
-Successfully meeting the REL will require conscientious use of effective and feasible engineering control of dust - cutting methods, maintenance of bit sharpness, use of the constant depth linear cutter, ventilation controls, and use of water.
-Making these effective will also require careful evaluation and oversight of operators' dust control plans.
-Engineering controls have been described for some continuous mining sections that maintain average concentration of respirable dust to 0.5 mg/m3.
-(BOM:
+Successfully meeting the REL will require conscientious use of effective and feasible engineering control of dust - coal cutting methods, maintenance of bit sharpness, ventilation controls, and use of water.
+Making these effective requires careful evaluation and oversight of operators' dust control plans.
+There are some technologies that would aid dust control, such as the constant depth linear cutter developed by the Bureau of Mines.
+Such research should continue.
+Engineering controls have been described for some continuous mining sections that maintain average concentration of respirable dust to 0.5 mg/m^3 .
+(BOM: 1985)

-For longwall sections, however, it may be difficult to reduce exposure to the proposed REL's.
-This is especially true of longwalls with very large panel dimensions: 1000 ft. by 10,000 ft.
-However, control may be possible with very careful attention to established engineering dust controls for longwall sections, employing the same sorts of generic methods mentioned above in addition to homotropal mining (i.e., having the longwall shear, conveyor, and air across the face all moving in the same direction.)
-At the least, with careful attention to the mining cycle, most workers on a longwall face can work in relatively clean air but some, e.g., the tail-gate operator and some jack-setters, may be in high concentrations of dust.
+For longwall sections, however, it will be difficult to reduce exposure to the proposed REL's with the exclusive use of engineering controls.
+This is especially true of longwalls with very large panel dimensions: up to 1000 ft. faces by 10,000 ft. entries.
+However, control may be possible with very careful attention to established engineering dust controls for longwall sections, employing the same sorts of generic methods mentioned above and employing homotropal mining (i.e., having the longwall shear, chain conveyor, and air across the face all moving in the same direction.)
+At the least, with careful attention to the mining cycle, most workers on a longwall face can work in relatively clean air but some -- e.g., the tail-gate operator and jack-setters who work inby the shear -- may be in high concentrations of dust.
 In some circumstances, personal protective equipment may be necessary.